Plattsburgh International Airport: History

 Plattsburgh Air Force Base closed on September 25, 1995, pursuant to the Defense Base Realignment and Closure Act of 1990 and the recommendations of the Base Realignment and Closure Commission.

 After the base was decommissioned, Plattsburgh Airbase Redevelopment Corporation was created to manage the 5000 acre property.
 The Plattsburgh Airbase Redevelopment Corporation split up the base into 165 parcels for redevelopment.

 The idea of opening a new commercial airport at the site of the former Plattsburgh Air Force Base dated back to at least 2000.
-At the time, the United States Air Force still owned the runway, which made converting it into a civilian airport more difficult.
+At the time, the United States Air Force (USAF) still owned the runway, which made converting it into a civilian airport more difficult.
 Plattsburgh Airbase Redevelopment Corporation and Plattsburgh-North Country Chamber of Commerce both favored the opening of a new commercial airport and closing the old Clinton County Airport.
 The county voted in favor of the move on July 13, 2000.
 County legislators held a public hearing about the idea on December 12, 2001; most of the residents who spoke at the meeting were in favor of the idea.

 In September 2003, the Federal Aviation Administration awarded Plattsburgh International Airport $624,200 of funding to build a passenger terminal.
 In November 2003, the federal transportation funding bill included $2 million for the passenger terminal.
 A grant from the Federal Aviation Administration funded security improvements in August 2004.

-In 2004, Precision Jet nearly selected to operate the new airport, but the county decided not to approve the contract because of a lack of detail in the business plan, concerns about whether the Federal Aviation Administration would approve the proposed terminal, questions about whether it was legal to give the company exclusive development rights, and concerns that delegating all control over decisions could negatively impact the county's long-term economic future.
+In 2004, Precision Jet was nearly selected to operate the new airport, but the county decided not to approve the contract because of a lack of detail in the business plan, concerns about whether the Federal Aviation Administration would approve the proposed terminal, questions about whether it was legal to give the company exclusive development rights, and concerns that delegating all control over decisions could negatively impact the county's long-term economic future.
 On March 1, 2005, the county ended its contract with Plattsburgh Airbase Redevelopment Corporation to operate the airport.

 Congress voted to approve a $721,000 grant for Essential Air Service for Plattsburgh International Airport in November 2004.
 The airport received another $1.6 million of federal funding for runway construction in March 2005 and $2.6 million of federal funding for construction of the terminal in April 2005.
 The county was approved for $500,000 of federal funding to construct an access road to the airport in August 2005.

 The airport's official groundbreaking was held on August 17, 2005, and it officially opened on April 26, 2006.